Lynn Puma

-Lynn is trained in cognitive behavioral therapy (CBT), motivational interviewing, and mindfulness.
+Lynn provides sports counseling using cognitive behavioral therapy (CBT), motivational interviewing, and mindfulness approaches.
 She believes physical, mental, and emotional health are all connected.
 When you’re mentally healthy, you are able to enjoy your life and the people in it, feel good about yourself, and deal with stress.

 In the session, Lynn focuses on creating positive habits as a great way to support your mental health.
 This helps you build skills to use when you do face difficult situations.
 She focuses on teaching brief interventions, including deep breathing and grounding techniques that can be used when challenging situations arise.